ajitrajasekharan/cls_sentence_representations/README.md

 *python sentence_dist.py -terms $input -vectors sent_vectors.npy -zscore 4*

 this script can be used to either examine the sentence vectors *(option 0)* or create clusters *(option 1)*.
 The stats of the clusters are also output

+The vectors could be created by any mechanism - it need not be the [CLS] vectors created by phase1.
+All one need to provide a text file which serves as a description of each vector and a numpy array of sentence vectors.
+The z-score paramters influences how many standard deviations from the mean is used as a criterion for clustering *(even the distribution is not normal, the z score serves as a reasonable threshold to pick elements of a cluster)*

 * Output files for option 0
   * **cum_dist.txt** Cumulative histogram of distribution